 5. Use of hardware features

-PWAs allow implementing different mobile features, such as push notifications.
+PWAs allow the implementation of different mobile features, such as push notifications.
 The best thing is that developers have full control over their implementation, potentially offering businesses new marketing and sales channel.
 Moreover, PWAs can take advantage of the hardware features of mobile devices such as geolocation or camera.

 Progressive Web Apps can also be installed on desktop devices like native apps.
 PWAs stand to bring desktop users many different benefits.
 For starters, they’re smaller in size than native desktop apps.
 They easily update in the background, so there’s no need to encourage users to update their apps on their own.
 PWAs take no time to install and are reliable.